stehal/mtbocal/register.md

 Your race will be included directly in the calendar and you will receive an email with a link for correcting and updating the race information.

-In other words calendar entries are not moderated before being included (at least for the time being).
+In other words calendar entries are not moderated (at least for the time being) before being included.

 Please report problems or missuse to <elah.nevets@gmail.com>